The Memory-Enhanced Gaussian Noise (MEGN) Model for Fiber-Optic Channels: Introduction

 This structure highlights that NLI arises from the interplay between the statistical properties of the transmitted symbols (signal statistics) and the physical characteristics of the fiber channel (channel functions).

 Fig.~\ref{Fig:Models_Comparison}(a) summarizes the symbol-level signal statistics captured by state-of-the-art NLI PSD models.
-The first pioneering model is the Gaussian noise (GN) model \cite{poggiolini2013gn}, revealing that the NLI power simply depends on the average symbol energy (a.k.a. the second-order moment) that is equivalent to the signal power.
-More precisely, the GN model describes that the NLI power is proportional to the cube of the signal power.
+The pioneering Gaussian noise (GN) model \cite{poggiolini2012gn,poggiolini2013gn} reveals that the NLI power simply depends on the average symbol energy (a.k.a. the second-order moment) that is equivalent to the signal power.
+More precisely, the GN model predicts that the NLI power is proportional to the cube of the signal power.
 However, as its name suggests, the GN model oversimplifies the signal waveform by treating it as a Gaussian process.
-In reality, coherent systems employ CM to transmit quadrature amplitude modulation (QAM) symbols, and the modulated pulse train generally violates the Gaussian-process assumption.
+In reality, coherent systems employ CM to transmit quadrature amplitude modulation (QAM) symbols, and the modulated pulse train generally violates the Gaussian-process assumption~\cite{secondini2017Scope}.
 As a consequence, the GN model fails to capture the dependence of NLI on the underlying modulation format.

 The enhanced Gaussian noise (EGN) model~\cite{dar2013properties,carena2014egn} is an alternative to the GN model that has been very successful in various applications.
 The EGN model is derived under the assumption of independent and identically distributed (i.i.d.) symbols.
 This assumption typically holds when CM schemes (\textit{i}) employ a random interleaver or (\textit{ii}) use sufficiently long blocklengths such that the generated symbols asymptotically mimic an i.i.d. process.
-The EGN model shows that accounting for the fourth- and sixth-order moments of the transmitted symbols, determined by the 2D modulation format, improves the accuracy of NLI power prediction compared to the GN model \cite{dar2013properties,carena2014egn}, as illustrated in Fig.~\ref{Fig:Models_Comparison}(a).
-The \emph{Kurtosis} of the transmitted symbol, a metric incorporating the second- and fourth-order moments, has been widely used to improve the design of CM to reduce NLI power.
-Particularly in the context of constellation shaping\cite{fehenberger2016probabilistic,gultekin2021kurtosis}, the EGN model can be used to improve the geometry or the probability mass function (PMF) of the QAM symbols for better NLI tolerance.
+The EGN model shows that accounting for the fourth- and sixth-order moments of the transmitted symbols, determined by the 2-D modulation format, improves the accuracy of NLI power prediction compared to the GN model \cite{dar2013properties,carena2014egn}, as illustrated in Fig.~\ref{Fig:Models_Comparison}(a).
+The \emph{kurtosis} of the transmitted symbol, a metric incorporating the second- and fourth-order moments, has been widely used to improve the design of CM to reduce NLI power.
+Particularly in the context of constellation shaping~\cite{fehenberger2016probabilistic,gultekin2021kurtosis}, the EGN model can be used to improve the geometry or the probability mass function (PMF) of the QAM symbols for better NLI tolerance.